dkeathley/6.2410-lab/markdown/BASICS-quantum-optics-basics.md

 +++

-**FIXME: Add in a short note on a generalized squeezer and how you represent it's creation and annihilation operators.
-Also provide a schematic of the system.**
+[//]: # "FIXME: Add in a short note on a generalized squeezer and how you represent it's creation and annihilation operators.
+Also provide a schematic of the system."

 +++

-### Entangled States

-**FIXME: Flesh out a simple section getting to the essence of entanglement and a simple demonstration of entangled states.**
+[//]: # "FIXME: Flesh out a simple section getting to the essence of entanglement and a simple demonstration of entangled states."